 Tell ’em what you’re gonna tell ’em, tell ’em, and then tell ’em what you told ’em.

 It’s not terrible advice for a beginning writer — while the five paragraph paper has its faults, it’s a useful mechanism for learning to think critically and structure straightforward arguments.
-The advice breaks down, however, as soon as anyone wishes to communicate a moderately complex idea to anyone other than the person grading your high school papers.
+The advice breaks down, however, as soon as anyone wishes to communicate a moderately complex idea to anyone other than the person reading your paper.

 Yet further conventional wisdom about how to approach conclusions can be vague and conflicting: Restate your main points, but don’t repeat yourself, but do make sure you summarize the entire piece, but definitely don’t introduce any new ideas.
 Make sure you signal this is the end, but don’t use the word “conclusion,” but do leave your reader with an interesting final impression …

 No wonder so many folks find conclusions impossible.